ashmalzahra/AshmalZahra/README.md

 - :telescope: Working as a Software Engineer and contributing to frontend and backend for building web applications.

-- 👯 I’m looking to collaborate on JavaScript, React, and Ruby on Rails Project
+- 👯 I’m looking to collaborate on JavaScript, React, and Ruby on Rails Project.

 - 🔭 Visit [my portfolio](https://ashmalzahra.github.io/Portfolio/)